Crissov/css-units/README.md

 Explainers for several kinds of units proposed for inclusion in CSS (and SCSS and LESS)

-- real physical length units that do not depend on the display environment (and are never anchored on `px`)
+- [anthropometric units](explainers/human.md) related to the human body and mind, which may adapt to the user to improve acessibility, e.g. `tip`
-- anthropometric units related to the human body and mind, which may adapt to the user, e.g. `tip`
+- [real physical length units](explainer/physical.md) that do not depend on the display environment (and are never anchored on `px`)
-- traditional or local typographic units like the Didot point
+- traditional or local [typographic length units](explainer/traditional.md) like the Didot point
-- units relating to the measures of the actual font used, e.g. upstroke thickness
+- [adaptive length units](explainer/font.md) relating to the measures of the actual font used (like `em`  etc.), e.g. upstroke thickness